chenlabUIUC/U-NetExample/README.md

 Getting started
 ---------------
 The code was tested in Google Colab
-1. download the script("TrainingExample.ipynb") and "data.zip".
+1. download the script("TrainingExample.ipynb") and "data".
-2. Unzip "data.zip" and upload the unzipped folder and the script to your Google drive.
+2. Upload the folder and the script to your Google drive.
 3. Run the script with Google Colab.

 Note